climberbrad/building-elevator/README.md

 To start the web app you should be able to do a `yarn install` followed by `yarn dev`.
 Then open a browser to `http://localhost:5173/`

 ## Tests
-The tests can be run from the command line or from your IDE.
-They are located here [Tests](src/ElevatorReducer.test.ts) `yarn run test` will run them from the command line.
+The tests can be run from the command line (`yarn run test`) or from your IDE.
+They are located here [Tests](src/ElevatorReducer.test.ts)

 ## Code
 This React/TypeScript project was built relying heavily on the `useReducer` React Hook as a state machine.
 I did this